-- Reduce upload/download time: If you need to upload or download a Word document, shrining it can speed up the process, making it easier to share or transfer the document.
+- Reduce upload/download time: If you need to upload or download a Word document, shrinking it can speed up the process, making it easier to share or transfer the document.

-- Increased disk space: Increasing disc storage can be achieved by decreasing the file size in different ways, as explained in the different methods above.
+- Increased disk space: Increasing disk storage can be achieved by decreasing the file size in different ways, as explained in the different methods above.

-Overall, reducing the number of pages in a Word document can assist to improve the readability, impact, and organisation of your content, as well as save time and money.
+Overall, reducing the number of pages in a Word document can help improve the readability, impact, and organization of your content, as well as save time and money.